ecr007/English-World/Phrases-Vocabulary/T.md

 Toothpaste: (noun) a paste used on a toothbrush for cleaning the teeth.

 Term: a word used to describe a thing or to express a concept, especially in a particular kind of language or branch of study.

+Take the garbage out: To remove trash from inside a place a put and put it outsite for disposal.